Promisepee/LITA_Class_Project/README.md

   1. For Data Cleaning
   2. For Analysis
   3. For Data Visualization

 - SQL - Structured Query Language for Querying of Data
 - GitHub for Portfolio Building

+### Data Cleaning and Preparation
+In the initial phase of Data Cleaning and preparations, we perform the following action;
+1. Data loading and Inspection
+2. Handling missing variables
+3. Data Cleaning and formatting